 It would be a great conversation starter or introduction to a safety talk about stepladders.

-Great for: Workers, supervisors, employers who use stepladders in their workplace
+Great for: Workers, supervisors, and employers who use stepladders in their workplace

 Length: 1.08 minutes